Organr

 Step 3: Set Up Reminders

-A calendar without reminders is a wish list.
+Without reminders, a calendar is just a list of things you already missed.
 Make sure notifications are turned on so family members get a heads-up before events.
 Calendr supports push notifications, so reminders come through even when the app is not open.
 Set default reminder times that work for your family, such as 30 minutes before for daily events and a day before for special occasions.

 Step 4: Make It the Single Source of Truth